Sntsayi/UniversalTrip/README.md

 -- Also i used Css modules , to styled the components .

-hint: To start and see the project ,first install in terminal : npm i , secend : npm run server (to use fake api) , third : npm run dev
+hint: To start and see the project ,first install in terminal : npm i , secend :in another terminal write: npm run server (to use fake api) , third : in another terminal: npm run dev